josiane743/mast26/README.md

 * **Controls:** Implements a **Category Picker** and an **Availability Switch** based on the overall design goal to access filtering options.
 * **Functionality:** The `handleApplyFilters` function is a placeholder that currently only navigates back, but is structured to pass filter values to the `MenuItemsScreen`.

+* Feature

+## Details
+State
+* ** Manages states for selectedCategory, isAvailable, minPrice, and maxPrice.

+## Validation
+* ** Checks for valid positive numbers and ensures minPrice is not greater than maxPrice.

+## Navigation
+* ** Logs the applied filter object to the console and navigates back (or would pass filters to the Menu screen in a real application).

 ### Advanced Filtering (FilterScreen)

 * ** Category Filter: Allows selection from predefined categories (Main, Appetizer, Dessert, Drink).